rauhs/klang/README.md

 Watch out if you get an error saying something about some hiccup data like `[:span ....`.

+A solution is to keep the maximum number of renderer that act on a field of the log message to one.

 ## Listening for logs
 Every log is pushed on a `mult` channel (see core.async docs) which you can tap